Share This Article

 If you do cough up the cash when you aren't sure you want to, you risk feeling resentful, and that can cripple the relationship before it's even time for her to repay you.
 Not going through with the loan doesn’t make you selfish or a bad friend; the response may actually protect your bond, she adds.

 Levine suggests graciously declining with a sentiment like, “I’d really like to help, but I don’t have the extra money to loan right now.”
-If you feel like you need to explain further, mention an unexpected expense you were recently hit with, such as higher health insurance premiums, or something you have to save for, like your kids’ college education.
+If you feel like you need to explain further, mention an unexpected expense you were recently hit with, such as higher health insurance premiums, or something you have to save for, like your plans to attend grad school.

 Rule 2: Lend Just What You Can Afford to Lose

-Your friend or family member may check all the boxes for being trustworthy, financially stable and reliable, but "things can happen that prevent them from paying you back as originally planned,” says Byron Ellis, a Certified Financial Planner™ and managing director at Ellis and Ellis, a division of United Capital Financial Advisers in The Woodlands, Texas.
+Your friend or family member may check all the boxes for being trustworthy, financially stable and reliable, but "things can happen that prevent them from paying you back as originally planned,” says Byron Ellis, CFP®, managing director at Ellis and Ellis, a division of United Capital Financial Advisers in The Woodlands, Texas.

 Rule 3: Create a Firm Repayment Timeline